Stranraer

-Stranraer (An t-Sròn Reamhar /gd/), also known as The Toon or The Cleyhole, is a town in Dumfries and Galloway, Scotland, on Loch Ryan and the northern side of the isthmus joining the Rhins of Galloway to the mainland.
-Stranraer is Dumfries and Galloway's second-largest town, with a population of 10,593.
+Stranraer (An t-Sròn Reamhar /gd/; Stranrawer), also known as the Toon or the Cleyhole, is a town in Dumfries and Galloway, Scotland, on Loch Ryan and the northern side of the isthmus joining the Rhins of Galloway to the mainland.
+Stranraer is Dumfries and Galloway's second-largest town, with a population of 9,751 in 2022.

 Stranraer is the administrative centre for the Wigtownshire area of Dumfries and Galloway.
 It was formerly a ferry port, connecting Scotland with Belfast and Larne in Northern Ireland; the service was transferred to nearby Cairnryan in 2011.
 It lies 87 mi south-west of Glasgow, 52 mi south-west of Ayr and 72 mi west of Dumfries.

-The name comes from Scottish Gaelic, An t-Sròn Reamhar, meaning "the broad headland" or "the fat nose".
+The town's English name comes from its Scottish Gaelic counterpart An t-Sròn Reamhar, meaning "the broad headland" or "the fat nose".

 History

 Loch Ryan battle

 The Battle of Loch Ryan was fought near Stranraer on 9/10 February 1307 during the Scottish Wars of Independence.
 King Robert I of Scotland's invasion of his ancestral lands in Annandale and Carrick began in 1307.
 The Annandale and Galloway invasion force was led by his brothers Alexander de Brus and Thomas de Brus, Malcolm McQuillan, Lord of Kintyre, an Irish sub-king and Sir Reginald de Crawford.
 The force consisted of 1,000 men and 18 galleys.
 They sailed into Loch Ryan and landed near Stranraer.

 The invasion force was quickly overwhelmed by local forces, led by Dungal MacDouall, who was a supporter of the Balliols, Comyns and King Edward I of England, and only two galleys escaped.
 All the leaders were captured.
 MacDouall summarily executed the Irish sub-king and Malcolm McQuillan, Lord of Kintyre.
 Alexander, Thomas and Reginald de Crawford were sent to Carlisle, England, where they were executed.
 The heads of McQuillan and two Irish chiefs were sent to King Edward I.